The Numbers Tell an Urgent Story

 Build career advancement pathways

 Clinical ladder programs provide clear pathways for growth without requiring nurses to leave the bedside.
-The PEP study demonstrated 4.2% turnover among ladder participants versus 14.09% overall.
+The PEP study demonstrated 4.2% turnover among ladder completers versus 14.09% overall.

 Invest in residency programs

-Structured residency programs reduce first-year turnover from 25-30% to under 10%.
-Programs with PTAP accreditation provide standardized quality and evidence-based curricula.
+Structured residency programs at leading organizations often achieve substantially lower first-year turnover than the national average of 22.7%.
+Programs with PTAP® accreditation provide standardized quality and evidence-based curricula.

 Address burnout systematically